 For more information about SACAT see the SACAT website

 Below is a brief outline of the new South Australian Civil and Administrative Tribunal (SACAT), its functions and powers as set out in legislation.

 However, the key legislation for any area operating under SACAT, is the legislation of the particular area, for example for matters about Guardianship, it will be the Guardianship and Administration Act 1993 (SA).
 This is because procedure and processes may be different under a relevant Act (see below).

-The law handbook contains this information under the various chapters about the relevant Acts, such as Housing, Guardianship, Advanced Care Directives, etc.
+The law handbook contains this information under the various chapters about the relevant Acts, such as Housing, Guardianship and Administration, Advance Directives, etc.

-The Legislation which establishes and sets out the functions of SACAT is the South Australian Civil and Administrative Tribunal Act 2013 (SA) and the South Australian Civil and Administrative Tribunal Regulations 2015 (SA)) – references below are to the sections in this legislation and the regulations.
+The Legislation which establishes and sets out the functions of SACAT is the South Australian Civil and Administrative Tribunal Act 2013 (SA) and both the South Australian Civil and Administrative Tribunal Regulations 2015 (SA) and South Australian Civil and Administrative Tribunal (Fees) Regulations 2017 (SA)– references below are to the sections in this legislation and the regulations.